curl/everything-curl/cmdline-urls.md

 URLs start with the "scheme", which is the official name for the "http://" part.
 That tells which protocol the URL uses.
 The scheme must be a known one that this version of curl supports or it will show an error message and stop.
-Additionally, the scheme must not start with nor contain any white space.
+Additionally, the scheme must neither start with nor contain any whitespace.

 ### The scheme separator